tomtom-international/tomtom-navigation-ios-examples/README.md

 Warning: Error creating LLDB target at path '*' using an empty LLDB target which can cause slow memory reads from remote devices: the specified architecture 'arm64-*-*' is not compatible with 'x86_64-apple-ios*'
 ```

-### Apple M1 and M2 processor support
+### Apple silicon support

-Xcode requires a specific setup to support TomTom SDK on Apple M1 and M2 processors devices.
+Xcode requires a specific setup to support TomTom SDK on Mac computers with Apple silicon.
 The existing frameworks are optimized for Intel processors.
 Apple introduced Rosetta to emulate devices with
-Apple M1 and M2 processors, using Intel processors for backward compatibility.
+Apple silicon processors, using Intel processors for backward compatibility.

 Please follow the steps below to run Rosetta during the build process: